engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 Generating documentation
 automation

+The absolute first priority when writing documentation has to be findability.
+The most informative testament of engineering brilliance written in beautiful prose with well thought out examples shares its value with a napkin on my desk if its just as difficult to find.

 ### Documentation driven development

 Documentation drift arises due to increased velocity of source code compared to documentation.
 The term *documentation driven development* (DDD) evangelizes penning down production-quality documentation before implementing a solution.
 The purest form of DDD happens organically when [planning work using design documents](./planning-implementations.md).